Planning Application Process

 Once the consultation period has closed, the case officer will prepare a report on the planning issues relevant to the case and any consultation responses received and will recommend whether or not the application should be approved.

-We widely circulate details of the latest planning applications to allow those affected the opportunity to comment on the proposals.
-We consult with the relevant Town or Parish Council, Highway Authority and other specialist consultees.
+We circulate details of the latest planning applications to allow those affected the opportunity to comment on the proposals.
+We consult with the relevant Town or Parish Council, Highway Authority and other specialist consultees, as required.
+Consultations are carried out in accordance with the statutory requirements for the type of consent sought.

 Anyone can comment on an application and comments must be received in writing.
 These will be attached to the case file and displayed online for public viewing.
 A period of 21 days consultation from the date of notification is allowed to receive any comments.
 Please note that the consultation end date may differ between a notification letter and the public planning notice, in this case it is the latest end date that applies.

-A decision will not be made before the end of this consultation period, as the views of those consulted are taken into account in planning issues.
+A decision will not be made before the end of this consultation period, as the views of those consulted are taken into account prior to a recommendation being made on the application.

 Once an application is valid we have a period of 8 weeks (13 weeks for major applications) to determine the application.
-The only exceptions to this are Prior Notification Agricultural Determinations which must be determined within 28 days.
+The exceptions to this are Prior Notification Agricultural Determinations which must be determined within 28 days and Prior Notification Larger Residential Extensions which must be determined within 42 days.

 If amendments to plans or further supporting information are required, then this period may be extended, if both parties agree.